 The OCDSB's Special Education Advisory Committee (SEAC) formally reviews the Special Education Plan annually, and also throughout the year as the need arises in accordance with Regulation 464/97.
 SEAC members are able to share information and input from their respective associations/agencies and provide feedback.
 This document continues to be a work in progress as we strive to continue to improve the functionality and usability of the plan.
 A review schedule of each component of the special education plan was developed for the year via SEAC monthly agendas and input from SEAC was received.
 All of the feedback provided was reviewed and revisions to the plan were made in alignment with Ministry of Education requirements.
 Ongoing suggestions and feedback this year from SEAC consultations were:

-- to use more readable and accessible language; - to provide clear descriptions of special education programs and services.
+- to use more readable and accessible language - to review the IEP and IPRC information shared with parents/caregivers

 Minority and Majority Reports